-Creditreform Rating AG (hereinafter also referred to as "CRA") has been carrying out ratings since its foundation in 2000 and is a recognised European rating agency.
+Creditreform Rating AG (hereinafter also referred to as "CRA") has been conducting ratings since its foundation in 2000 and is a recognised European rating agency.

 A rating is the classification of a bank into a creditworthiness or ranking class according to certain criteria.
-CRA produces long-term and short-term issuer ratings and uses rating scales that are in common use internationally in order to make the results comparable and transparent.
-The CRA's rating methodology is based on the fundamental question of the extent to which the bank will be able to meet its financial or contractual obligations from financing instruments in full and on time in the future, which is represented as a ranking in the rating scales.
-For the fulfilment of financial obligations, the intrinsic financial strength or the "standalone" ability of a bank to generate cash surpluses from operating activities in its market environment in the future and to always have sufficient liquidity is meant first and foremost.
-Determining this ability is a focal point of the analysis.
-Based on this and taking into account possible further credit risks, it is analysed to what extent possible third-party support factors can still influence the "stand-alone" rating.
+CRA prepares Long-Term and Short-Term Issuer Ratings and uses internationally accepted rating scales to make the results comparable and transparent.
+CRA's rating methodology is based on the fundamental question of the extent to which the Bank will be able to meet its financial or contractual obligations arising from financing instruments in full and on time in the future, which is shown as a ranking in the rating scales.
+The fulfilment of financial obligations primarily refers to a bank's intrinsic financial strength or "stand-alone" ability to generate future cash surpluses from operating activities in its market environment and to always have sufficient liquidity.
+Determining this ability is a key focus of the analysis.
+Based on this and taking into account possible other credit risks, the extent to which possible third-party support factors can still influence the stand-alone rating is analyzed.
 The final issuer rating for a specific bank is then derived from the overall analysis result.

-Creditreform bank ratings are carried out using all the information available and classified as relevant in order to make an assessment of the credit or default risk of a bank within the framework of a credit rating.
-The CRA makes its statements on the basis of a rating methodology in which bank-specific risk factors or risk types are analysed with the help of quantitative and qualitative approaches.
+Creditreform bank ratings are carried out taking into account all available information that is considered relevant in order to assess the credit or default risk of a bank within the framework of a credit assessment.
+The CRA makes its statements on the basis of a rating methodology in which bank-specific risk factors or types of risk are analysed with the aid of quantitative and qualitative approaches.

-Bank ratings are well-founded opinions on the creditworthiness of the bank being assessed.
+Bank ratings are well-founded statements of opinion on the creditworthiness of the bank being assessed.
 They are not recommendations to buy, sell or hold a financial instrument.
-A bank rating does not constitute a legal opinion and there is no independent valuation of assets.
+A bank rating does not constitute a legal opinion and assets are not valued independently.